Mahyar Kargar

 Assistant Professor of Finance

-I received my PhD from UCLA Anderson School of Management in 2019.
+I received my PhD from UCLA Anderson School in 2019.

 Download my CV.